oVirt/ovirt-site/source/develop/release-management/features/gluster/gdeploy-cockpit-integration.html.md

 * Hosted-Engine Setup:
-  After completing the gluster deployment, it will start the standard Hosted-Engine deployment by invoking the 'hosted-engine --deploy' with the generated answer file.
+  After completing the gluster deployment, gdeploy wizard should start the hosted-engine deployment flow similar to how it works currently with an additional answer file generated in the previous step.
 Standard HE deployment work flow will start from this step.
+Since the answer file contains the values for hosted-engine storage domain configuration, these questions will not be asked in the hosted-engine deployment flow.

    ![he-deploy](he-deploy.png)